w3teal/11ty-beer/src/posts/configuration.md

 Same as the social items, you can add multiple arrays as you want.
 There's a 3 strings you need to fill.
 1. `title`: The title of the page.
 2. `url`: The link to the page.
 3. `icon`: The icon that presenting the page.
-You can find the code names in [Iconify Icon Sets](https://icon-sets.iconify.design/).
-From [MDI](https://icon-sets.iconify.design/mdi/).
+You can find the icon names in [Google Fonts](https://fonts.google.com/icons).
-  Example of icon code name: [mdi:home-variant-outline](https://icon-sets.iconify.design/mdi/?icon-filter=home-variant)
 ```
     "menuItems": [
         { "title": "Home", "url": "/", "icon": "mdi:home-variant-outline" },